aryan1113/compressify/README.md

 1. Add a logger, to store intermediate results with timestamps, to trace execution flow.

 2. Wrap this into a package

+3. Containerize using Docker

+4. Deploy on AWS (EC2 as a virtual server, store computational files on a S3 bucket)

+5. Create API endpoint